 WiSo-Virtuell requires, but also encourages, the development of digital skills.
 Promoting the development of digital skills is an important strategic task for WiSo.
 Through our close relationship with companies and professional practices, we know what digital skills our students and tomorrow’s employees need and promote these accordingly.
 Digital skills are promoted on a theoretical and methodological level (e.g. knowledge of digital tools and media) as well as a practical level in the application of digital tools and media.
 Learning with digital tools and media (e-learning) plays an important role in the development of digital skills in digital and virtual teaching/learning scenarios.
 Visit this website to see just one example of what can be achieved with this technology.

 WiSo-Virtuell is all about acquiring and developing digital skills.
 An important part of this is, for example, using tools to organize video conferencing.
 We know that our students already use a variety of communication tools to exchange information and organize themselves through social media.
 In addition, FAU also now provides students with access to professional video conferencing tools.
-Particular mention should be made of Zoom and Jitsi: Jitsi is an open-source solution and is suitable for smaller video conferences via the RRZE Jitsi server.
-FAU has also purchased 40,000 Zoom licenses for its students.
+Particular mention should be made of Zoom: FAU has purchased 40,000 Zoom licenses for its students.
 Zoom offers a variety of features.

 You can find more about these and other tools here.
 Overview:

-Despite the current situation the WiSo’s Career Service supports you on questions concerning the topics “career entry” and “employability” as usual.
-We offer a wide range of virtual seminars to promote job-relevant skills (registration via StudOn).
-In the course of the virtual summer semester, the Career Service thus presents a completely virtual webinar program for the first time.
-In addition, the Career Service team will be happy to continue to advise you by phone or video chat on your application documents and career concerns (appointments by e-mail: firstname.lastname@example.org).
-For shorter enquiries, the Career Service also offers digital consultation hours via zoom on Tuesdays and Thursdays from 10.00 – 11.00 a.m. from 5th May.
-All offers can be found at www.career.wiso.fau.de.
+In addition, the Career Service Team will continue to advise you by phone or video chat on your application documents and professional concerns (appointments by e-mail: email@example.com).
+For shorter appointments, the Career Service also offers consultation hours on Tuesdays and Thursdays from 09.30 – 10.30 a.m.
+The complete event program for the WS2020/21 can be found at www.career.wiso.fau.de.